There’s a difference between fermented foods and probiotics (even if labels tell you otherwise). Here’s why both are great additions to your routine.

 On the other hand, ISAPP defines fermented foods as “foods made through desired microbial growth and enzymatic conversions of food components.”2 Translation: A fermented food or beverage is one in which microbes have been intentionally used to change certain properties of that food or beverage.

-To better understand this definition, let’s unpack what fermentation really means.
-Fermentation is a chemical process in which microbes break down large compounds or molecules into smaller ones.
-There are a variety of reactions and pathways that can be involved in food fermentation, and variables like temperature, pH, water activity, and time can all contribute to the final outcome.2 But microbes are directing the show, determining the course of the fermentation process, and the final smell, taste, appearance, preservation, and nutritional properties.2 For example, kombucha is made when certain bacteria and yeast are added to sweetened tea.
+For example, kombucha is made when certain bacteria and yeast are added to sweetened tea.
 The bacteria and yeast will feed on the sugar in the tea and produce a variety of substances in the process, like acids, alcohol, and gasses that transform the raw ingredients into this popular fermented beverage.

-Fermented foods and beverages rarely, if ever, meet the criteria for a probiotic.3 For one, there are no controlled studies that show which exact microbes are present, in what quantities, and if they actually confer a measurable health benefit.
-Meaning: Their benefits are really hard to prove.
 If you drink kombucha or consume kimchi, you might have ingested some bacteria, but are they still alive at the time of consumption?
 Which strains are included?
 In what quantities?
 Have these specific bacteria been studied to deliver a measurable health benefit in humans?

-So, from a scientific standpoint, fermented foods and beverages should not be labeled as probiotics themselves, but rather represented as containing “live and active cultures.”2 But like we said, that doesn’t necessarily stop companies from falsely labeling their fermented products as “probiotics” (and inflating their purported benefits in the process), so it’s important to understand what you’re buying and putting in your body.
+From a scientific standpoint, fermented foods and beverages should not be labeled as probiotics themselves, but rather represented as containing “live and active cultures.”2 But like we said, that doesn’t necessarily stop companies from falsely labeling their fermented products as “probiotics” (and inflating their purported benefits in the process), so it’s important to understand what you’re buying and putting in your body.

-The good news?
-It’s not a binary choice (why not both?).
-When it comes to the gut microbiome, diversity is critical—it’s one of the primary markers of gastrointestinal health.
-So consuming both fermented foods and a scientifically validated probiotic as a part of your daily routine may provide exposure to a variety of bacterial strains, which could help promote the diversity and richness of the microbiome.
 At the end of the day, the more (beneficial bacteria) the merrier.
+Consuming both fermented foods and a scientifically validated probiotic as a part of your daily routine may provide exposure to a variety of bacterial strains, which could help promote the diversity and richness of the gut microbiome.

 Citations